santagaz/forcer/README.md

     $: forcer deploy -d dest_alias_in_configuration_yml -c

-After program successfully starts deploy (or any other available command) the program starts printing status messages in console:
+After forcer successfully starts deploy (or any other available command) the program starts printing status messages in console:

     "initiating DEPLOYMENT"
     "DEPLOYMENT STARTED.
 YOU CAN ALSO CHECK DEPLOYMENT STATUS IN SALESFORCE ORG."